MiSawa/xq/README.md

 ## Ideas
-- Since we use [serde](https://github.com/serde-rs/serde) to deserialize input / serialize output, we should be able to support any format which has serde implementation without too much effort, except those require scheme (protobuf, thrift, etc.).
+- Since we use [serde](https://github.com/serde-rs/serde) to deserialize input / serialize output, we should be able to support any format which has serde implementation (and has multi-document support) without too much effort, except those require scheme (protobuf, thrift, etc.).

 - As a library, we should be able to make anything that implements `Serialize` as the input type, and anything implements `Deserialize` as the output type.
   So in theory, we should be able to write a library that can handle following;
   ```rust